Fact Sheet - Bluetongue

 Most of Canada is currently free of the disease.

-There have been five known occurrences of bluetongue in Canada, which are believed to be the result of wind-borne introduction of infected midges from the U.S. All occurrences have been in the Okanagan Valley in the past 30 years.
+Over the past 30 years, there have been occurrences of bluetongue in the Okanagan Valley, British Columbia, which are believed to be the result of wind-borne introduction of infected midges from the U.S. In September 2015, bluetongue was confirmed in southwestern Ontario.

 How is bluetongue transmitted and spread?